-We think of the vertical diacritics $\triangle$ and $\nabla$ as cancelling each other when the referent is identified.
-Namely, x is identified exactly when one argument structure contains x with $\triangle$ and the other x with $\nabla$ .
+There are several basic scenarios with respect to a referent that is identified in a merge.
+They can be characterized by their basic behaviour as given in Figure 2.3.
+Given a specific variable x that is identified under merge, we get the composition table contains x with \triangle and the other x with \bigtriangledown .
 These two diacritics are cancelled, and the remaining diacritics are kept.
-For example, look at Figure 2.3.
-So, each argument structure can have a head property and an argument property for x.
-When the argument structure are merged, then one of the two takes up the role of the head and the other that of the argument with respect to x.
+For example, look at Figure 2.4.
+Each argument structure can have a head property and an argument property for x.
+When the argument structures are merged, then one of the two takes up the role of the head and the other that of the argument with respect to x.
+If the head is to the left, we speak of rightward merge; otherwise we speak of leftward merge.
 The respective diacritics are cancelled.
 (See the figure to the left.)
-Notice that only in one case this is ambiguous, namely in the combination of two x-adjuncts (see the figure to the right).
+Notice that only in one case it is not already clear in which direction the merge goes: namely in the combination of two x-adjuncts (see the figure to the right).
 Both can in principle take the role of the head, but in the merge only one is allowed to be the head, while the other must be the argument.
 This will matter for transformers as well as the horizontal diacritics.
 Notice that previously we defined transformers to be those argument structures which change the name of the referent.
 This notion is now applied to the new kind of system in the following way.
-If a referent has the diacritic $\Diamond$ then instead of a single name we may actually give it a pair $\langle A, B \rangle$ of names, which we write as $A \mapsto B$ .
+If a referent has the diacritic \diamond then instead of a single name we may actually give it a pair $\langle A, B \rangle$ of names, which we write as $A \mapsto B$.
 We speak of $A \mapsto B$ as a transformation.
-So, we write (single) transformers as $\langle x: \Diamond: A \mapsto B \rangle$ .
+So, we write (single) transformers as $\langle x : \diamond : A \mapsto B \rangle$.
 The syntax of transformers is also somewhat tricky.
-Let us say that in a transformer, A is related to $\nabla$ and B is related to $\Delta$ .
+Let us say that in a transformer, A is related to \forall and B is related to \triangle .
 So, when x is consumed under the name A it is returned under the name B. The following is now obvious.
 The merge of two transformers is a transformer, and it is